AI automation for small business: start with these 3

 The three workflows to automate first

-The team responds hours or days later.
-The customer has moved on.
-The AI automations: A system inside your existing Gmail or WhatsApp watches for new inquiries, reads the message, and drafts a reply in under a minute.
-The team reviews and approves.
-Response time drops from hours to under 15 minutes.
-The tools: Make or Zapier connecting your inbox to Claude or GPT-4.
-Cost: £30 to £60 per month in tools.
-Setup time: one to two days.
-The ROI: SMEs that respond within five minutes convert at nine times the rate of those responding within an hour.
-For a business receiving 20 inquiries per week at an average contract value of £500, recovering even 15 percent of currently lost inquiries generates £1,500 per week in additional revenue.
+Inquiries arrive by email or WhatsApp, the team replies hours or days later, and the customer has already moved on.
+The fix is a system inside your existing Gmail or WhatsApp that watches for new inquiries, reads the message, and drafts a reply in under a minute while a person reviews and approves it.
+Response time drops from hours to under fifteen minutes.
+The tooling is Make or Zapier connecting your inbox to Claude or GPT-4, at roughly £30 to £60 per month.
+Setup runs one to two days.
+The payoff is real: businesses that respond within five minutes convert at nine times the rate of those that take an hour.
+For a business taking twenty inquiries a week at a £500 average contract value, recovering even fifteen percent of currently lost inquiries adds about £1,500 a week in revenue.
+That single workflow usually justifies the whole stack on its own.

 What to automate after the top three